 I have multiple ongoing collaborations focused on adolescents' and emerging adults' social media use.

 In an exciting new collaboration, TeenBrainOnline, I am working with psychologists, neuroscientists, and bioengineers to design and pilot-test an updated, modern peer feedback task to use in the fMRI scanner.
 Specifically, we are designing an fMRI task that mimics photo-based social media sites such as Instagram.
 The Principal Investigator is Caroline Oppenheimer (Western Psychiatric Institute and Clinic), and other collaborators include Jen Silk, Jamie Hanson, Helmet Karim, and Mary Phillips.
 With a new grant we received through the Pitt Innovation Challenge and a Pitt/Carnegie Mellon BRIDGE Center Seed Grant, we will examine whether adolescents' brain response to social media peer rejection is associated with risk for depression and suicidality.
 We are also applying for federal funding to continue this line of work.

 I work with researchers at the Pitt Center for Research on Media, Technology, and Health to understand adolescents' and young adults' social media use.
-For example, starting in the fall of 2019, I will be working with Dr. César Escobar-Viera to develop a social-media delivered intervention to reduce social isolation among rural LGBTQ youth, funded by the Pitt Center for Enhancing Treatment and Utilization for Depression and Emergent Suicidality (ETUDES).
+For example, I am working with Dr. César Escobar-Viera to develop a social-media delivered intervention to reduce social isolation among rural LGBTQ+ youth, funded by the Pitt Center for Enhancing Treatment and Utilization for Depression and Emergent Suicidality (ETUDES).

-I also have long-standing collaborations with Dr. Jackie Nesi (Brown University), Dr. Mitch Prinstein (UNC Chapel Hill), and Dr. Matteo Giletta (Tilburg University, the Netherlands) on studies related to peer relations and social media use.
+I also have long-standing collaborations with Dr. Jackie Nesi (Brown University), Dr. Mitch Prinstein (UNC Chapel Hill), and Dr. Matteo Giletta (Ghent University, Belgium) on studies related to peer relations and social media use.